The statutory environmental and planning approvals process for the Ballarat Line Upgrade will include:

 - a referral under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), to be submitted to the (Federal) Minister for the Environment and Energy

 - a referral under the Environment Effects Act 1978 (EEA) which determined if an Environmental Effects Statement (EES) is required, to be submitted to the (State) Minister for Planning, and

-- a Planning Scheme Amendment to the Melton and Moorabool Shire Planning Schemes, to be submitted to the (State) Minister for Planning.
+- Planning Scheme Amendments to the Melton and Moorabool Shire Planning Schemes, to be submitted to the (State) Minister for Planning.